The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 If the library is open, then she will study late in the library

 many people in the experiment, about 40%, "suppress" (or retract) their earlier conclusion.
 According to classical logic, however, this "suppression" is a mistake.
-The conclusion (She will study late in the library) still follows from the given premises (If she has an essay to write, then she will study late in the library and She has an essay to write).
+The conclusion (She will study late in the library) still follows from the stated premises.
 The argument has the following logical form:

 If P, then Q | If she has an essay to write, then she will study late in the library P | She has an essay to write R | If the library is open, then she will study late in the library ===== | ===== Q | She will study late in the library